ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 reports for as long as collect requests can be made for them.
 In particular, aggregators must store a batch as long as the batch has not been queried more than `max_batch_lifetime` times.
 However, it is not always necessary to store the reports themselves.
-For schemes like Prio3 {{!VDAF}} in which the input-validation protocol is only run once per report, each aggregator only needs to store its aggregate share for each possible batch interval, along with the number of times the aggregate share was used in a batch.
+For schemes like Prio3 {{!VDAF}} in which reports are verified only once, each aggregator only needs to store its aggregate share for each possible batch interval, along with the number of times the aggregate share was used in a batch.
 This is due to the requirement that the batch interval respect the boundaries defined by the DAP parameters.
 (See
 {{batch-validation}}.)

+However, Aggregators are also required to implement several per-report checks that require retaining a number of data artificts.
+For example, to detect replay attacks, it is necessary for each Aggregator to retain the set of nonces of reports that have been aggregated for the task so far.
+Depending on the task lifetime and report upload rate, this can result in high storage costs.
+To elliviate this burden, DAP allows Aggregators to drop this state as needed, so long as reports are droppped properly as described in
+{{early-input-share-validation}}.
+Aggregators SHOULD take steps to mitigate the risk of dropping reports (e.g., by evicting the oldest data first).

 Furthermore, the aggregators must store data related to a task as long as the current time has not passed this task's `task_expiration`.
 Aggregator MAY delete